picoruby/prk_firmware-wiki/VIA-and-Remap.md

 ## Backup your files (optional)

-It is recommended to save a copy of `keymap.rb`, `via-conf.txt` and `via_map.rb` (automatically created by configuring a keymap in Remap then you can obtain the latest one after one more rebooting the board) on your local PC because upgrading PRK Firmware is going to remove them.
+It is recommended to save a copy of `keymap.rb`, `prk-conf.txt` and `via_map.txt` (automatically created by configuring a keymap in Remap then you can obtain the latest one after one more rebooting the board) on your local PC because upgrading PRK Firmware is going to remove them.

 If you have those three files, you no longer need even Remap the next time.
-Just dragging and dropping them into "PRKFirmware" drive restores your keymap.
+Just dragging and dropping them into "PRKFirmware" drive restores your keymap (unless there is any breaking change in the new PRK Firmware🤞).

 ## Layer